orel199973/Orel-Ben-Hur/README.md

 <p><em>💻My role is : System Administrator at <a href="https://www.landanano.com/about-us/company">Landa Digital Printing</a> <br/>
 I’m Student at RhinOps DevOps Bootcamp 🎓📚 <br/>
 I am interested in the following topics: Networking, Cloud, Sys Admin, Cyber Security, Ethical hacking ,most of all DevOps and Automations. 🚀 <br/>
-Have excellent technical and communication skills.⚡<br/>
+I like to discover new technologies and work for projects which have scope for self learning and development🧠.<br/>
 Excellent self learning skills .🦁<br/>
+Have excellent technical and communication skills⚡.<br/>
-Great interpersonal skills.🧞‍<br/>
+Great interpersonal skills🧞‍.<br/>
 Team player👤.<br/>

 [![Linkedin: thaianebraga](https://img.shields.io/badge/-OrelBenHur-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/orel-ben-hur-86b3201a3/)](https://www.linkedin.com/in/orel-ben-hur-86b3201a3/)